kenoah/Final-Project-Group-10/README.md

 # Final Project: Two-Tier Web Application Automation with Terraform
 ## Group 10

-### Overview
+Overview

-- The objective of this project is to demonstrate a two-tier web application automation using Terraform.
-- We build an infrastructure architecture on AWS inorder to host our website in all the instances across multiple environments with varied configurations.
-- We further work with launch template, auto-scaling groups and policies, load balancer and AWS identity and access management.
-- This project implementation also demonstrates the usage of modules and github actions.
+The purpose of this project is to demonstrate the use of Terraform for automating the deployment of a two-tier web application on AWS.
+The infrastructure architecture is built on AWS, and it is designed to host the website on multiple instances across different environments with varying configurations.
+This project involves the use of launch templates, auto-scaling groups and policies, load balancers, and AWS Identity and Access Management.
+The implementation of this project also showcases the usage of Terraform modules and GitHub Actions.

-### Learnings
+Learnings
-- This project sheds an insight onto effective practices to deploy infrastructure using Infrastucture as code tool "Terraform" using various infrastructure constructs like auto-scaling groups, load balancer, bastion usage, auto-scaling policies, usage of cloud watch metrics.
-- Further, usage of terraform constructs like modules and following best practices to deploy infrastructure provided an insight into the industry practices.
+This project provides valuable information on how to use the Infrastructure as Code tool called "Terraform" effectively to deploy infrastructure.
+It covers the use of various infrastructure constructs such as auto-scaling groups, load balancers, bastion usage, auto-scaling policies, and cloud watch metrics.
+In addition, by using Terraform constructs like modules and following best practices, this project also sheds light on industry practices for infrastructure deployment.

 ### The‌ ‌Roadmap‌ ‌is‌ ‌divided‌ ‌into‌ ‌2‌ ‌Sections‌ ‌

 ### I | Navigating through the code base and setting up the Prerequisites
-#### 1 | Clone the repository and Explore the branches
+#### 1 | Cloning the repository and Exploring the branches

   ```
   git clone git@github.com:kenoah/Final-Project-Group-10.git